upes-open/OSoC-24-Comic-Craft/README.md

     git checkout -b <your_username>
     ```
 2. **Issues:**
-    - Find the active issues in the [issues tab](https://github.com/upes-open/OSoC-24-Comic-Craft/issues).
+    - Find the active issues in the [Issues tab](https://github.com/upes-open/OSoC-24-Comic-Craft/issues).
     - Comment on the issue, and get yourself assigned to it.
 3. **Complete the issue and raise a Pull Request containing the issue number, e.g.:**
     ```zsh